 - ½ cup vegetable oil

 - 1 box white cake mix + ingredients called for on box

-- orange food coloring (exact blend given above)
+- orange food coloring exact blend given in "Tips" above

 - Preheat oven to 350 degrees and line two cupcake pans with 24 liners.
 Set aside.

 - In a medium bowl, add the sugar, flour, cocoa powder, salt, and baking powder.
 Stir to combine.

 - In a large measuring cup, add 1/3 cup vegetable oil then add the eggs and vanilla, Mix with a fork right in the measuring cup until well combined.